Frederick Thomas Brentnall: Early life

 Brentnall was born at Riddings, Derbyshire and educated at Alfreton.

 Religious life

-Brentnall was sent by the British Wesleyan Conference to New South Wales in 1863 to join the ranks of the Wesleyan ministry in that colony.
+Brentnall was sent by the British Wesleyan Conference to New South Wales in 1863, along with Charles Stead, Richard Sellors, W. E. Bourne, and Manning, to join the ranks of the Wesleyan Methodist ministry in the colony.
 An affection of the throat, however, necessitated his resignation about 1883.

 Business life

 Brentnall then bought an interest in the Brisbane Telegraph, and joined the literary staff, becoming Chairman of the Company upon the retirement of the Hon.
 James Cowlishaw in Oct.
 1885.
 Brentnall was a director of several companies, including the Queensland Deposit Bank and Building Society, and the Queensland General Insurance Company, Ltd.

 Politics

 Brentnall was appointed a Member of the Queensland Legislative Council on 17 April 1886.
 Although a lifetime appointment, he held it until the abolition of the Council on 23 March 1922.

 Brentnall was also a member of the Coorparoo Shire Council and served as its chairman in 1888 and 1889.